JoinCODED/EP-Dart/04_conditions/01_if_else_statements.md

 Suppose you have an airplane tickets program, and you want to sell the ticket based on those conditions:

-If the age is less than 18 you will charge 10KWD for the ticket otherwise, if the age is more or equal to 60 you will charge 12KWD for the ticket otherwise the ticket is worth 14 KWD.
+If the age is less than 18 you will charge 10KWD for the ticket

+otherwise, if the age is more or equal to 60 you will charge 12KWD for the ticket

+otherwise the ticket is worth 14KWD.

 Let's see how to code that in dart: